If you need urgent mental health support

 Feeling stressed or overwhelmed is a common response to challenging or new situations.
 Stress has both mental and physical aspects that bring on changes in your body which help you respond to the stressful situation.

-Some stress is normal, but ongoing stress can cause further health problems, negatively affect your business or result in high turnover of staff and low productivity.
+• result in high turnover of staff and low productivity.

 Common causes of stress for business owners

-• workload and long hours
+• long hours

 • changes to your industry

-• responsibility for employees
+• being responsible for employees

 • business finances and cash flow.